-The Emergency Medical Technician (EMT) program consists of 6 semester credits of course work in EMS 1602 Introduction to Emergency Medical Technology.
+The Emergency Medical Technician (EMT) program consists of 6 semester credits of course work in EMSC 1602 - Introduction to Emergency Medical Technology.
 Historically, those enrolled in this course are interested in working as a licensed EMT, fulfilling the primary prerequisite for the paramedic program, embarking on a fire service career, or establishing patient care skills in another health profession such as physician assistant or medicine.
 Students who successfully complete the course may be eligible to challenge the EMT credentialing examinations offered by the NREMT.
 Classes begin in August and January of every year.
 Classes are held two nights per week.

 The Paramedic program has two degree options: Certificate or Associate's degree.
+The certificate program requires 43 hours of professional coursework, while the associate's degree program requires 35 hours of Core Curriculum coursework in addition to the 43 hours of professional coursework.
 Successful program completion of both options satisfies the eligibility requirements to apply for the paramedic credentialing examinations offered by the National Registry of Emergency Medical Technicians (NREMT).
 Graduates who complete the certificate program are eligible to complete the associate's degree at a later time as long as all requirements of the degree plan are met.